baherami/bookApp/README.md

 - The project is based on a template suggestion by Udacity.
 - Backend is developed by Udacity and the interface is accebile via BoookAPI file.

-## installation
+## installati.n
-1- npm install
+1. npm instal.
-2- npm start
+2. npm start